 When you got up this morning, did you feel proud of yourself?

 When you think about where you are in the journey, is this where you thought you'd be?
-Is this what you hoped for?
-Does it feel like what you imagined when you set out?
+Is this the version of your life you pictured, or did it drift into something different without you noticing?

 Want more real talk on your career?